pilcrowonpaper/arctic/docs/pages/providers/apple.md

 ## Requesting scopes

 When requesting scopes, the `response_mode` param must be set to `form_post`.
 Unlike the default `"query"` response mode, **Apple will send an application/x-www-form-urlencoded POST request as the callback,** and the user JSON object will be sent in the request body.
 This is only available the first time the user signs in.

-You must allow cross origin requests from Apple (CORS) and set the state cookie with the `SameSite=None` attribute.
+Make sure to set the state cookie with the `SameSite=None` attribute.

 ```ts
 import { generateState } from "arctic";